If you indulged a little too much this holiday season follow these strategies to detox.

 To motivate yourself order a fruit hamper for a healthy meal, keep the hamper and keep adding fruits while keeping it in plain sight and close reach.

 Avoid processed foods high in sugar because you don’t want to add more work for your liver.
-Blueberries, raspberries, blackberries not only detoxify your liver but your whole body.
+Blueberries, raspberries, blackberries not only detoxify your liver but your whole body as it contains fiber which helps digestion.

 Teas will not only cleanse your body, but they will also help you get enough water and are delicious.
 More or less any type of tea has its own benefits so you should drink them as much as you can.